 Information Collected and Stored Automatically

 When you browse through our website, we gather and temporarily store technical information about your visit.
-This information does not identify who you are.
+This information does not identify who you are and does not include PII.
 The information we collect includes:

 - The name of the domain you use to access the Internet (for example, aol.com, if you are using an American Online account, or stanford.edu, if you are connecting from Stanford University's domain);